 By tracking this information, website owners can gain valuable insights into their audience and optimize their site to better meet their needs.

-Google Analytics is easy to install and use, with a variety of support resources available online to help guide users through the setup process.
-It is also free to use, making it a valuable tool for businesses and individuals alike.
+Google Analytics is easy to install and use, it is also free to use, making it a valuable tool for businesses and individuals alike.

 WordPressorg vs WordPresscom

-WordPress.org requires you to download the software itself, then look for a 3rd party hosting service to install WordPress, to therefore, build and maintain your website.
+WordPress.org requires you to download the software itself, then look for a third-party hosting service to install WordPress and, therefore, build and maintain your website.

-Considered to be a resource and community hub, WordPress.org offers a download of a free copy of the open source WordPress software, involvement and contribution to the development of WordPress, and meeting other WordPress users and participating in the WP community.
+Considered a resource and community hub, WordPress.org offers a free download of the open source WordPress software, involvement and contribution to the development of WordPress, and meeting other WordPress users and participating in the WP community.

 These Hosting companies rent out space on the servers in order to present individuals businesses online.